Formal Groups and Invariant Differentials of Elliptic Curves: Introduction

 More combinatorial quantities appear as coefficients of invariant differentials.
-In \cite{stienstraLfunctions}, the integers $\displaystyle (-1)^m\sum_{k}{m\choose k}^3$ appear as the coefficients of the holomorphic differential form of a model of a $K3$-surface.
-In \cite{BeukersStienstra}, Ap\'{e}ry Numbers, $\displaystyle \sum_k{n\choose k}^2{n+k\choose k}$, which appear in Ap\'{e}ry's proof of the irrationality of $\zeta(2)$ and $\zeta(3)$ turn out to be the coefficients of the holomorphic differential form of a model of a $K3$-surface.
+In \cite{stienstraLfunctions}, the integers $\displaystyle (-1)^m\sum_{k}{m\choose k}^3$ turn out to be the coefficients of the holomorphic differential form of a model of a $K3$-surface.
+In \cite{BeukersStienstra}, Ap\'{e}ry Numbers, $\displaystyle \sum_k{n\choose k}^2{n+k\choose k}$, which were used in Ap\'{e}ry's proof of the irrationality of $\zeta(2)$ and $\zeta(3)$, appear as the coefficients of the holomorphic differential form of a model of a $K3$-surface.

-In this note, we investigate a larger family of elliptic curves.
-We write explicit formulas for the $z$-power series expansion of the invariant differentials of elliptic curves described by $y^2+a_1xy+a_3y=x^3+a_2x^2+a_4x$ and $y^2+a_3y=x^3+a_6$.
-One finds a power series solution to the functional equation satisfied by $w(z)$ and use this to find a $z$-power series expansion for $\omega_E$.
+In this paper, we write explicit formulas for the $z$-power series expansions of the invariant differentials of elliptic curves described by the Weierstrass equations $y^2+a_1xy+a_3y=x^3+a_2x^2+a_4x$ and $y^2+a_3y=x^3+a_6$.
+We find a power series solution to the functional equation satisfied by $w(z)$ and use this to write a $z$-power series expansion for $\omega_E$.
 Several combinatorial numbers appear as coefficients of these power series.
 These numbers include

-and hence we have families of congruence relations satisfied by the coefficients of the modular forms of these elliptic curves, and an explicit description of the formal logarithms of the formal groups associated to them.
-Indeed using these congruence relations together with Hasse's bound for modular coefficients, one can find the modular coefficients explicitly.
-For instance some vanishing results of modular coefficients are illustrated throughout the note.
+thus we have families of congruence relations satisfied by the coefficients of the modular forms of these elliptic curves, and an explicit description of the formal logarithms of the formal groups associated to them.

 It is worth mentioning that although one can find for any Weierstrass equation the power series $w(z)$, it is not clear for the author how to use it to obtain simple formulas for the invariant differential when $a_i\ne0$ for every $i$.
-However, the two families of Weierstrass equations that we treat are broad enough to include elliptic curves with rational torsion points for example.
+However, the two families of Weierstrass equations that we treat are broad enough to include elliptic curves with non-trivial rational points for example.